smaffan21/RAG_agent/README.md

-# RAG Agent for Restaurant Reviews
+# RAG Agent for Q&A on Restaurant Reviews Dataset

 A Retrieval-Augmented Generation (RAG) system that answers questions about a pizza restaurant using customer reviews.